 Kicks on and off

 A furnace that continually cycles on or off may need a repair diagnostic from a professional.
 Homeowners may be able to save money by checking the filter.
-Dirty filters are culprits of many furnaces and air conditioning failures.
+Dirty filters are the culprits of many furnaces and air conditioning failures.
 It can often be left unchecked, causing the system to break down completely.
 If the filter is dirty and clogged with debris or pet hair, change or clean the filter and run the system.
 If it continues to short cycle, it may be the thermostat or the system could be too big for the home.

 Air Quality